ddttom/doc2web/docs/prd.md

 - **Fallback mechanisms must be in place to handle DOM serialization issues**
 - **HTML files should be > 1000 characters for typical documents**
 - **CSS files should contain generated styles appropriate for the document**
+- **Document statistics (pages, words, characters, paragraphs, lines) must be accurately calculated and included in metadata**
+- **Document statistics must be calculated from document content when not available in metadata**
+- **HTML output must be properly formatted with indentation and line breaks for improved debugging**
+- **HTML formatting must preserve all content and structure while enhancing readability**

 ### 4.4 Document Analysis Rules